Modern Mythology RPGs

 What can a collaborative approach teach us about building compelling characters?

-Think of the show as friends with notebooks.
-Episodes run approximately 60–120 minutes and feature one or more of the following formats:
+Podcast episodes run approximately 60–180 minutes and feature one or more of the following formats:

 • Topic Discussions: Round‑table discussions on TTRPG themes, mechanics, tropes, or table habits.